Marmosops

 Marmosops is a genus of Neotropical opossums of the family Didelphidae.
 The genus was originally treated as a subgenus from the genus Marmosa rather than having their own classification.
 This was changed in 1989 by Gardner and Crieghton, who officially separated the group and made them their own genus.
 The mix-up between to genera Marmosa and Marmosops was common due to the similar appearances including size and other external features.
 However, the two groups differ significantly in their integument and in the arrangement of their skull and dentition.
 The dentition is similar in morphology between the two groups, with the exception of the deciduous lower third premolar varying from one genus to the next.
 The similarity between the two continues to cause the genus Marmosops to be frequently misidentified due to the lack of knowledge regarding the species along with the overlooked traits that help separate them from other opossums.
 The Marmosops are also commonly confused with the genus Gracilinanus, but this is quickly ruled out by a large number of differing characteristics.
 These differences include the arrangement of their digits, caudal (anatomical term) scales, and the central hair on the scales changing from a three hairs per follicle to many more.
 This causes the hair of the Gracilinanus to be thicker and has also found to be heavily pigmented.
 The last group commonly confused with Marmosops is known as the genus Thylamys.
 These animals have a contrasting dorsal body pelage and the taxa are actually quite different.

-Taxonomy
+Phylogeny

+According to Ribeiro et al (2025), the relations of Marmosops are as follows:

+Species list

 The genus Marmosops includes the following species: